freaches/B51-BE-Micro-Feature-Pemilu/README.md

 * Url       : http://localhost:5000/api/v1/articles/{article-id}
 * Method    : `DELETE`

-note : you can user article card for your homepage
+note : you can use article card for the homepage

 ## **VOTE**